CCI Student Petitions

 If approved, your MyUCSC account will be charged a $10 Change of Study List for every add and drop.

 The following types of petitions can be submitted for CCI review through the CCI Student Petition Request Form.
-All petitions require the following documentation:
+All petitions require a Student Justification Statement.

 Below each petition type description is a list of additional documentation required for each petition in order to be reviewed by CCI.
 For a quick breakdown of required documentation for reach petition, please review the Table of Required Documents for CCI Student Petition Requests.
 For each petition type, CCI will determine if the student qualifies for an exception.